micmejia/bible-dump/NKJV/Leviticus/Lev 19.md

 'You shall keep My statutes.
 You shall not let your livestock breed with another kind.
 You shall not sow your field with mixed seed.
 Nor shall a garment of mixed linen and wool come upon you.

 ###### 20
-'Whoever lies carnally with a woman who _is_ betrothed to a man as a concubine, and who has not at all been redeemed nor given her freedom, for this there shall be [^c]scourging; _but_ they shall not be put to death, because she was not free.
+'Whoever lies carnally with a woman who _is_ betrothed to a man as a concubine, and who has not at all been redeemed nor given her freedom, for this there shall be scourging; _but_ they shall not be put to death, because she was not free.

 ###### 21
 And he shall bring his trespass offering to the Lord, to the door of the tabernacle of meeting, a ram as a trespass offering.

 ###### 22
-The priest shall make [^d]atonement for him with the ram of the trespass offering before the Lord for his sin which he has committed.
+The priest shall make atonement for him with the ram of the trespass offering before the Lord for his sin which he has committed.
 And the sin which he has committed shall be forgiven him.

 ###### 23
-'When you come into the land, and have planted all kinds of trees for food, then you shall count their fruit as [^e]uncircumcised.
+'When you come into the land, and have planted all kinds of trees for food, then you shall count their fruit as uncircumcised.
 Three years it shall be as uncircumcised to you. _It_ shall not be eaten.

 ###### 24
 But in the fourth year all its fruit shall be holy, a praise to the Lord.